digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

 Commands
 ========

-The easiest way to discover commands is to type the ``help`` command while Daml Shell is running.
+The easiest way to discover commands and filters is to type the ``help`` command while Daml Shell is running.

 You can recurse into commands by typing
 ``help <command> <sub-command> [...]``.
 Auto-completion at the bottom of